 If you do not conduct a thorough search before registering your slogan, you might catch the attention of a business who believes you are infringing on their trademark, at which point having a lawyer on your side would prove particularly important.

 “Most trademark owners subscribe to watching services,” says Paul C. Van Slyke, senior counsel at Hoover Slovacek specializing in intellectual property litigation and trademark law.
 “So you might get somebody who notices your application to register and they might not have even noticed or cared about you, because you’re in a remote geographical area to them.
-But if you apply to register a trademark, then they’re more likely notice you and to oppose the trademark and send a cease and desist letter.
+But if you apply to register a trademark, then they’re more likely to notice you and to oppose the trademark and send a cease and desist letter.
 A lawyer would help you decide whether it was worth applying, and do a basic check for other registered marks that are similar.”

 If you plan to register your trademark in one or more states, that state may also have a searchable database.
 For instance, Illinois’ Secretary of State offers a Trademark/Servicemark Search.